microsoft/vc-ue-extensions/Docs/Troubleshooting.md

 Note that other macros in the hint file can be left as-is and do not affect the Code Lens hints.

+### Ensure the C++ Database is enabled

+In Tools > Options > Text Editor > C/C++ > Advanced > Browsing/Navigation, the setting "Disable Database" should be set to "False".
+This is the default value of this setting.

 ## Errors showing up in the Output Window and/or Task Center notification

 ### Message "LogInit: Error: VisualStudioToolsCommandlet looked like a commandlet, but we could not find the class."